nkramer2-jh/clin_trial_analysis/README.md

 - **PCA summary** shows how much variance is explained by each principal component
 - **Multicollinearity** shows how much the variance of the regression coefficient is affected due to correlated predictors
 - **ggplot visualization** creates box plots to observe blood pressure statistics for each group
+- **Bootsrap Resampling** uses non-parametric bootstrap resampling (with replacement) to estimate the confidence interval for blood pressure reduction between groups.

 ## 🛠️ Requirements